 I’ll do it by asking you to use your memory and your imagination—and also by sharing an embarrassing story that I hope will make it stick.

-The Simple 3-Step Process to Finding Your Tone in Writing
+The Simple 3-Step Process to Finding Your Unique Writing Voice

 When determining what your tone in writing should sound like on the page, consider: